-Our 60:40 joint venture, known as Olam Rubber Gabon has planted 11,000 ha of high yielding trees and we’re protecting a further 25,000 ha of High Conservation Value forest, buffer zones, wetlands and village use areas.
+Olam Rubber Gabon, our 60:40 joint venture with the Government of Gabon, has planted nearly 11,000 ha of high yielding trees and we’re protecting a further 25,000 ha (over 68% of total concession area) of High Conservation Value forest, buffer zones, wetlands and village use areas.

 Our long-term success depends on ensuring local populations have strong agricultural and agronomic skills.
 We’re committed to providing gainful, stable employment, and training for populations with otherwise limited opportunities for growth.

 95% of our 1,200 employees are Gabonese, and a fifth are female.
 We also conduct training for nursery management, plantation maintenance and Quality, Environment and Health and Safety matters.

 All of the 25 surrounding villages in Bitam, Bikondom and Minvoul have been included in freely negotiated Social Contracts, established through a Free Prior and Informed Consent Procedure.
 Social Contracts include commitments to contribute to, recruitment of local population, social infrastructure, and supporting small-scale agriculture.

 We have partnered with the Government of the Republic of Gabon in a 60:40 Joint Venture to manage 37,000 hectares.
 To date, Olam Rubber Gabon has planted 11,000 hectares and is protecting around 25,000 hectares.